PGPinformatics/PGPincubator/arvados-setup/README.md

   can install Ansible in a Python venv.
   * On Ubuntu, you can install the venv module with `sudo apt install python3-venv`.
+* From the control node, you can use SSH to log into the managed node as the sudo-capable user `pgpadmin`.
+  * On Ubuntu, you can install the OpenSSH server with `sudo apt install openssh-server`.

 ## Step 0: Install Ansible and clone Arvados playbooks